SomeWeekendReading/someweekendreading.github.io/_posts/2022-01-26-pancoronavirus-vaccines.md

 trial!
 I'm pleasantly surprised they could do this.

 That trial has gotten to data lock, and is currently being analyzed.
 Chez Weekend, we're all waiting excitedly.
-(Ok, not the cat.)
+(Ok, not the cat.
+He's&hellip; a cat.)

 ## The Weekend Conclusion